highcharts/highcharts/docs/dashboards/highcharts-component.md

 <script src="https://code.highcharts.com/dashboards/modules/dashboards-plugin.js"></script>
 ```

-Alternatively, you can also use package, loaded via NPM.
+Alternatively, you can also use the NPM package.

 ```bash
 npm install highcharts